Best Small Bedroom gardening ideas

 What are the best ways to care for your plants?

 The best way to water your plants is to give them a deep soaking about once a week.
 This means watering them until the water runs out of the bottom of the pot.
-Be sure to empty any saucers or trays that collect under the pots, as this can lead to root rot.
+Be sure to empty any saucers or trays that collect under the pots, which can lead to root rot.

 How do I get started?